 The muddy Mississippi River, which flows past New Orleans at an average rate of 300 billion gallons per day, is the city's most reliable source of raw water.
-On a normal day, the city uses approximately 150 million gallons of water for vital health, industrial and fire-fighting purposes.
+On a normal day, the city uses approximately 143 million gallons of water for vital health, industrial and fire-fighting purposes.
 In periods of emergency, such as prolonged freezes, water consumption in Orleans Parish has approached the system's capacity of 250 million gallons per day.

-approached the system's capacity of 250 million gallons per day.
 Raw water is taken from the river through intakes in both Algiers and the East Bank plants.
-After being drawn from the river, raw water flows through underground pipelines into the Carrolltonmillion gallons per day of water.
-Combined, the two plants treat approximately 55 billion gallons of water per year, removing about 20,000 tons of solid material from the raw river water.

-and the Algiers purification plants.
+After being drawn from the river, raw water flows through underground pipelines into the Carrollton and the Algiers purification plants.